 Ingredients

-Imitrex contains the active drug sumatriptan.
-Relpax contains the active drug eletriptan.
+Imitrex contains the active ingredient sumatriptan.
+Relpax contains the active ingredient eletriptan.

 Uses

-Imitrex and Relpax are both FDA-approved to treat migraine with or without aura in adults.
+Imitrex and Relpax are both approved by the Food and Drug Administration (FDA) to treat migraine episodes with or without aura in adults.
 The Imitrex injection is also approved to treat cluster headaches in adults.

-Neither drug should be used to prevent migraine or cluster headaches.
-In addition, these medications shouldn’t be used to treat hemiplegic migraine or basilar migraine.
+Neither drug should be used to prevent migraine episodes or cluster headaches.
+In addition, these medications should not be used to treat hemiplegic migraine or basilar migraine.

 Drug forms and administration